QUEEN CITY AND OTHER DIMENSIONS

 tea time at shady sanctum

-Max wriggled out from under his bed, hurting from bursitis in his shoulder, a throbbing headache, neck pains—which are most likely from bursitis—disentangles himself just in time to meet and greet his aching temples, arthritic fingers, both feet swollen and throbbing from ingrown big toenails, but among all else, real or imagined, is the excruciating torture of trying to remember yesterday, or if there was a yesterday?
+Max wriggled out from under his bed, hurting from bursitis in his shoulder, a throbbing headache, neck pains—which are most likely from bursitis—disentangles himself just in time to meet and greet his aching temples, arthritic fingers, both feet swollen and throbbing from ingrown big toenails, but among all else, real or imagined, is the excruciating torture of trying to remember yesterday, or if there actually was a yesterday?

 The especially tall pine legs of Maxfield’s bed, made by one of his sister’s husbands to accommodate his "portly proportions," heightening the bed to allow him to remain a robust figure without going on one of V’s torturous vegetarian diets.
-Max believed himself to be completely invisible while under his magical bed, and maybe he was.
+Max believed himself to be completely invisible while under his magical bed.
+And, maybe he was.

 Maxfield’s hallucinations are inexplicable, if indeed they are hallucinations.
 However one might try, there are no words, not one single word, to capture a nano-fraction of his disjointed reality, or an essence of his drug-induced visions, if they are drug-induced—the inexplicable Maxfield Talbot.